mattdabit/landmarks/README.md

     2. These were quite large and could not be joined to the main dataset.
 I still will like to leverage these features, as I think the dimensionality reduction I do may have lost too much data.
 3. Embeddings reduced to 2 Dimensions
-    1. After noticing the size of the embedding files I knew I had to reduce the amount of data I had for training.
+    1. After noticing the size of the embedding files, I knew I had to reduce the amount of data I had for training.
-    2. I utilized a technique called t-distributed stochastic neighbor embedding, which reduces data to two points.
+    2. I used a technique called t-distributed stochastic neighbor embedding, which reduces data to two points.
     3. As we will see in the EDA, the values produced by [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) distinguished models into clusters.